 As an employee of Leiden University you will be insured against illness, disability, accidents at work and occupational illnesses and unemployment.
 You will also be covered by the schemes for old age pension, survivor benefit, and child benefit.
 When you are a scholar or are doing research on a stipend you might not always be covered by social insurance schemes.
 You can find more information on euraxess.com and the website of the SVB.

 If you live in the Netherlands and have health care insurance, a rented house or children, you might be entitled to a contribution towards the costs.
 This is called ‘a benefit’.
+The Dutch government offers various benefits.
+However, if you are not on a Dutch payroll you are probably only eligible for rent allowance, provided you meet the criteria.
+It is important to note that the Dutch government checks applications retro-actively.
+That means that if it turns out that you were not eligible for a benefit that you have received, you will have to pay back the amount received in full.
 You can find more information on benefits and how to apply for them on the website of the Belastingdienst.